-C. Crane has announced their upcoming CC-3.
+C. Crane has added an upgrade to the CC-2E by adding Bluetooth in their new CC-3.
 I was lucky enough to receive an early production sample of this radio and it has become my new daily player.
 It is truly excellent – in fact, it is identical in operation and performance to the still available CC-2E which means it ranks as ***** in both my AM and FM Mega Shootout articles,

-Features: In all respects other than Bluetooth the CC-3 is identical in operation to the CC-2E.
+Features: In most respects other than Bluetooth the CC-3 is identical in operation to the CC-2E.

 AM/FM/NOAA Weather with Alert Mode/2 Meter Ham Band

 FM: 87.5 – 108 MHz (100 MHz Steps Via Up/Down Buttons – 50 KHz Steps Via Tuning Knob)